-The ESB provided information to Golder summarising the nature of the loss of cable fluid.
-These details are provided in Section 1.1.2. above.
+The ESB has provided Golder with information on the estimated quantities and types of fluid lost as presented in section 1.1.2 above.

 2.2 Current Site Conditions

 2.2.1 Leak Location

 No evidence of potential contamination from cable fluid/oily substances was observed at the indicative leak location during the Site walkover.
 Selected photographs of potentially relevant observations made during the Site walkover are provided in APPENDIX A with commentary.